-This is a guest post by Elise, one half of Positive World Travel and an expert on traveling as a couple.
-She shares her advice on how to keep your relationship functioning on the road by dividing up responsibilities.
+This is a guest post by Elise, one half of Positive World Travel.
+She’s an expert on what it’s like traveling as a couple.
+In this post, she shares her advice on how to keep your relationship functioning on the road by dividing up responsibilities.
 NOTE: As of 2016, their blog is no longer active.

 But there’s another important tip to keep in mind: making sure each partner has certain responsibilities on the road.